dteare/opbookmarks/README.md

 # 1Password Bookmarks

-Several great utilities like [Alfred](https://www.alfredapp.com) and [LaunchBar](https://www.obdev.at/products/launchbar/index.html) integrate with 1Password 7 for Mac to provide 1Click Bookmarks[^1][^2].
+Several great utilities like [Alfred](https://www.alfredapp.com), [LaunchBar](https://www.obdev.at/products/launchbar/index.html), [Keyboard Maestro](https://www.keyboardmaestro.com/main/), and [Raycast](https://www.raycast.com) integrate with 1Password for Mac to provide 1Click Bookmarks[^1][^2][^3].

-These integrations are powered by plain-text metadata that 1Password 7 users can opt-in to creating.
-This metadata can also be used by Spotlight.
+These integrations were powered by plain-text metadata that 1Password 7 users could opt-in to creating.
+This metadata was also indexed and searchable using Spotlight.

 1Password 8 supports a new CLI that provides a secure and more feature-rich option for 3rd parties to integrate with.

-This project uses the 1Password CLI to generate the identical metadata files to preserve functionality until apps have a chance use the CLI themselves directly.
+This project uses the 1Password CLI to generate the identical metadata files to preserve functionality until apps have a chance use the CLI directly.

 ![opbookmarks authorizing with 1Password 8](./images/opbookmarks.png)